 A chain restaurant may limit the information for items only listed on a menu board or offered through a salad bar, buffet line, cafeteria service, or other arrangement where food is on display.
-However, the chain restaurant has to provide the remaining information when a customer orders the food.
+However, the chain restaurant has to provide the remaining information upon customer request.
 In addition, the bill specifies guidelines for menu items that come in different flavors, varieties, or combinations.